 RELEASE OF LIABILITY

-The undersigned visitor (“Visitor”) voluntarily provides this Release of Liability (“Release”) to the Selectmen (the “Selectmen”) on this ___ day of _________, 2017.
+The undersigned visitor (“Visitor”) voluntarily provides this Release of Liability (“Release”) to the Town of Harvard (the “Town”) on this ___ day of _________, 2017.

 WHEREAS, The Town has agreed to provide Visitor with access to the Town property located at Ayer Road and Elm Street in Harvard, Massachusetts (the “Property”) for the purpose of Visitor inspecting the Selectmen Property in connection with a potential response to Selectmen Request for Proposals – Sale of Town-Owned Land in Harvard Center for Senior Housing.